ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 - `override_storageclass`: In Restore, controls whether storage classes are overridden
 - `mas_instance_id`, `mas_config_dir`: Optional for migration; when provided, updates MAS JdbcCfg

 **Note**: **WARNING** - When using `upgrade`, ALL Db2 instances in the specified namespace will be upgraded.
 Plan accordingly and ensure `db2_version` matches the operator channel.
-When using `db2u-migration`, the Db2uCluster must be v12.x and the original Db2uCluster CR will remain after migration (not automatically deleted).
+When using `db2u-migration`, the Db2uCluster must be v12.x and the original Db2uCluster CR will be deleted after migration.

 #### db2_namespace
 OpenShift namespace where Db2 operator and instances will be deployed.